Remote work · CDMX · Roma Norte & Narvarte

 Neighborhoods built for daily life

 Roma Norte, Condesa, and Narvarte are genuinely walkable neighborhoods with grocery stores, restaurants, cafes, parks, and pharmacies in close range.
-You don't need a car to have a good daily routine.
+You don't need a car to have a good daily routine; compare the main options in the monthly neighborhood guide.

 Established nomad community